Pseudo-rotations vs. Rotations

 where in the last equality we used \eqref{eq:sum_lambda}.
 With $a_i$ arranged in an increasing order as in \eqref{eq:order_lambda}, the Conley--Zehnder index of $\rx_i$ is $-n+2i$ when $Q$ is small.
 Without the latter requirement, $\mu(\rx_i)$ can be any integer of the same parity as $n$.
 The action of $\rx_i$ is $a_i$, and hence we have

 where as above we assumed $\varphi_Q$ to be non-degenerate.

 For our purposes, however, it is more useful to cap $x_i$ so that its Conley--Zehnder index is in the range from $-n$ to $n$ even when $Q$ is large.
-There exists exactly one such capping of $x_i$ and, as in Section \ref{sec:spectra}, we denote the resulting capped orbit by $\bx_i$.
+There exists exactly one such capping of $x_i$ and, as in Sections \ref{sec:spectra} and \ref{sec:R}, we denote the resulting capped orbit by $\bx_i$.
 Then the indices $\mu(\bx_i)$ for $i=0,\ldots,n$ comprise the (un-ordered) collection of integers $-n,\, -n+2,\ldots, n-2,\, n$.
-This recapping also effects the mean indices.
+This recapping also affects the mean indices.

 \begin{Lemma} We have